-This coconut milk hot chocolate recipe is as simple as it is soothing.
-It's also rich, creamy, delicious, paleo, vegan, gluten-free, dairy-free, kid-friendly, and adult-approved.
+This coconut milk hot chocolate recipe is rich, creamy, delicious, paleo, dairy-free, vegan, gluten-free, dairy-free, kid-friendly, adult-approved, and as simple to make as it is soothing to sip.

 What's The Difference Between Cacao and Cocoa Powder?